 With new COVID variants and easing vaccine requirements, employees are also concerned about their health when considering returning to the office.
 Google’s in-person staff will no longer be mandated to get COVID vaccines, and vaccinated coworkers won’t have masking or testing requirements.
 However, EY found that 61% of respondents want to make vaccinations mandatory in the workplace.
 In order for employees to feel safe and want to come back to work, they need to feel heard when it comes to their health.

-- Have you asked employees how they feel about transitioning back to the office given COVID?
+- Have you asked employees how they feel about returning to the office given COVID?

 - Does your workplace have any educational resources on COVID or vaccines?
 Would that fit with your company culture?

-You might think that returning to the office is an easy way to solve your work from home woes, but that may not be the case.
-Some of the biggest problems employees have with working from home are isolation, being unable to unplug, and maintaining a work/life balance.
+You might think returning to the office is an easy way to solve your work-from-home woes, but that may not be the case.
+Some of the biggest problems employees have with working from home are isolation, inability to unplug, and maintaining a work/life balance.
 But there’s a chance that these habits will be hard to break after two years, no matter where you’re working from.
-Is working from the office a magical solution, or a small bandaid on a larger injury?
+Is working from the office a magical solution or a small bandaid on a larger injury?

 Think outside the box: